 HyperSQL supports full SQL Standard datetime features.
 It supports adding integers representing units of time directly to datetime values using the arithmetic plus operator.
 It also supports subtracting one <datetime value expr> from another in the given units of date or time using the minus operator.
 An example of <datetime value expr> + <numeric value expression> <datetime field> is LOCALTIMESTAMP + 5 DAY.
-An example of ( <datetime value expr> - <numeric value expression> ) <datetime field> is (CURRENT\DATE - DATE '2008-08-8') MONTH which returns the number of calendar months between the two dates.
+An example of (<datetime value expr> - <numeric value expression>) <datetime field> is (CURRENT_DATE - DATE '2008-08-8') MONTH which returns the number of calendar months between the two dates.

 The two JDBC functions, TIMESTAMPADD and TIMESTAMPDIFF perform a similar function to the above SQL expressions.
 The <tsi datetime field> names are keywords and are different from those used in the EXTRACT functions.
 These names are valid for use only when calling these two functions.
 With TIMESTAMPDIFF, the names indicate the unit of time used to compute the difference between two datetime fields.
 With TIMESTAMPADD they represent the unit of time used for the <numeric value expression>.
 The unit of time for each name is self-explanatory.
-In the case of SQL\TSI\FRAC\SECOND, the unit is nanosecond.
+In the case of SQL_TSI_FRAC_SECOND, the unit is nanosecond.

-The return value for TIMESTAMPADD is of the same type as the datetime argument used.
+The type of the return value for TIMESTAMPADD is the same as the type of the datetime argument used, except when the argument type is DATE and a unit smaller than DAY is added the return type is TIMESTAMP.
 The return type for TIMESTAMPDIFF is always BIGINT, regardless of the type of arguments.
 The two datetime arguments of TIMESTAMPDIFF should be of the same type.
 The TIME type is not supported for the arguments to these functions.